 S Belt Line Reconstruction

-The S Belt Line reconstruction project is officially underway!
-The project, which runs from Southwestern to IH-635, includes pavement replacement, intersection improvements, sidewalks, streetlights, and more to get this 35+ year old road back into tip top shape.
-It is estimated that construction will be complete in summer 2023.
+The S Belt Line reconstruction project, which runs from Southwestern to IH-635, includes pavement replacement, intersection improvements, sidewalks, streetlights, and more to get this 35+ year old road back into tip top shape.
+It is estimated that construction will be complete in early summer 2024.
 View the interactive construction project map.

 Take an Alternate Route!